facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 If following the setup guide, stop when you reach the section **Running your React Native Application**, and resume following this guide.

 :::caution
-The New Architecture cannot currently be enabled in an Expo app.
+If you're using Expo, you can't enable the New Architecture at the moment, and will have to wait for a future release of the Expo SDK.
 :::

 ## Creating a new application